AutoChengh/EmergencyIndex/README.md

 </p>
 <p align="center"><em>Figure 1: TTC-based indicators can measure the intensity of collision avoidance along the current closure direction.
 However, in 2D scenarios, evasive maneuvers are not limited to actions along the current closure direction.
 Evasive actions may involve various possibilities, such as lateral or combined maneuvers, which TTC-based indicators struggle to quantify effectively</em></p>

 Don't worry!
-We will provide you with a new SSM—Emergency Index (EI), which is applicable to various forms of conflicts in a 2D plane.
+We will provide you with a new SSM—**Emergency Index (EI)**, which is applicable to various forms of conflicts in a 2D plane.
 It can assess more granular levels of risk and, like TTC, has an intuitive physical meaning.

 Compared to previous indicators, we have considered a new dimension.
 EI utilizes the concept of Interaction Depth (InDepth), defined as the maximum depth at which two vehicles are projected to intrude into each other's safety region, representing the necessary adjustments for pre-collision states.
 The physical significance of EI lies in the rate of change in InDepth required for evasive actions, offering unique insights into crash avoidance strategies.
 Additionally, we propose a conflict detection model to comprehensively screen potential conflict vehicles.